nils-mathieu/piscine-rust/module-00.md

 compile and for it to be testable, you must add a  `main` function to showing that your function is indeed correct.

-The function should be prototyped like this:
+The function must be prototyped like this:

 ```rust
 fn min(a: i32, b: i32) -> i32;